-Complete the sentences with adjectives or adverbs formed from the word in capitals.
+12 Complete the sentences with adjectives or adverbs formed from the word in capitals.

-adverbs formed from the word in o capitais.

 1 Only a few people held him responsible PERSON

 for the accident.

-2 The documents ORIGIN
+2 The documents no longer exist.
+ORIGIN

-no longer exist.

-3 Very few people have
+3 Very few people have completed SUCCESS

-completed SUCCESS

 this challenge.

-4 I realised that I had

-deleted the ACCIDENT
+4 l realised that I had deleted the ACCIDENT

 file on my computer.

-5 There was a DRAMA

-end to the race.
+5 There was a end to the race.
+DRAMA

 6 These sweets are

 eaten at TRADITION

 special occasions.

-7 Online shops such as this one

-are becoming INCREASE
+7 Online shops such as this one are becoming INCREASE

 popular.

 8 She was praised for her

-desians.
+- designs.
 IMAGINE